hethbill/hethbill/README.md

-#### Elizabeth Tulanowski, GIS Instructor at Colorado State University's Warner College of Natural Resources and the Education Coordinator for the CSU Geospatial Centroid.
+#### Elizabeth Tulanowski, Senior Instructor of geospatial science at Colorado State University's Warner College of Natural Resources and the Education Coordinator for the CSU Geospatial Centroid.
 I'll be sharing some simple Python code and notebooks here, in the hopes that it can help students and Python beginners.

 <!---